 "Allegory of Peace and Heaven" by Daniel GranPaean to “ODE TO JOY” and Other Poetry by Don Shook The Society October 1, 2016 Beauty, Culture, Humor, News of Note, Poetry 5 Comments Paean to “ODE TO JOY”* I heard the “Ode to Joy” today, ten thousand times at least.
 I could not hold my heart at bay, engorging on a feast of melody, of majesty, of rhythmic palpitations, while soaring in full harmony with Heaven’s exaltations.
 The clustered chords embraced my soul, sustaining strains sublime of resonance beyond control above the staff of time.
 Celestial voices raised the theme in joy that did inspire a cadence that would surely seem born of the inner fire of he who could not hear one note with which he could discern the artistry, that as he wrote, past tribulations spurned.
 The “Ode” exploded with the might Beethoven had released and blessed the earth with such delight perversion’s rapture ceased.
 I heard the “Ode to Joy” today, ten thousand times too few. *From Beethoven’s final and greatest symphony, written after he had gone deaf.
 Nelaveeve She was my first true love, Her name was Nelaveeve; And when she sat down next to me Her shoulder rubbed my sleeve.
 She threw a smile my way.
 My heart went flippity-flop.
 I simply had to kiss the girl, I knew I could not stop.
 So when she turned to me I grabbed her and I kissed.
 I’m pretty sure I hit her mouth, Though others say I missed.
 She jumped and pulled away, Right there in English Class.
 The other students gasped and gulped; I guess they thought me crass.
 But Nelaveeve was mine.
 I wanted nothing more; Until she turned away from me And threw up on the floor.
 As true love disappears Like fine wine from the cup; It’s rather hard to win the heart Of one you make upchuck.
 Pandora Revisited The evils of mankind flew out Like bats at fall of night; To every corner of the earth, Far from Pandora’s sight.
 For she, entrusted by the gods, Was charged to hold them fast Within the box ordained by Jove When first all time was cast.
 Among it’s contents…vanity, Lies, and slander…greed.
 And envy, pinning with them too, All sprung from evil’s seed.
 And though this was well known to her, Yet still she sought to see… For Jove had cursed her with the gift Of curiosity.
 This force undoing reason then Compelled her to remove The lid from off the sacred box, He r weakness thus to prove.
 And now all souls on earth must bear The wretchedness that she Unleashed when she removed the lid And set the evils free.
 Yet with them we do persevere Our mortal will to cope… For left within the arcane box Remained the gift of…hope.
 Pandora closed the lid in time, The benefactors…we; For with this gift, this priceless gift, We seek our destiny.
 Don Shook, past president of the Fort Worth Poetry Society is a writer, actor, director and producer who has worked with such stars as Dick Clark, Cybil Shepherd, Debbie Reynolds and Betty Buckley.
 Formerly with NBC in New York, he has performed in theatre, film and television across the country including Carnegie Hall, New York City and five years as a resident performer at Casa Manana Musicals in Fort Worth.
 He is the author of five novels and five poetry books and was named by Angels Without Wings as the 2009 Senior Poet Laureate of Texas.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 5 Responses b October 4, 2016 hahaha. lol. very very funny. ten thousand times to few…laughter. and lucidity. —for the record– i don’t like having to prove i’m not a robot –but to each his own Reply b October 5, 2016 i really didn’t do it justice–humor– wow– you are a speck in a long cloudy sky Reply Jillian January 18, 2017 What am I missing here?
 Sarcasm or not — and which poem(s) with which comments?
 Michael October 4, 2016 I found all of the work very enjoyable, especially “Nelaveeve”, an amusing and well-structured piece.
 Reply Jillian January 18, 2017 Ditto Michael’s words!
 Great poetry, Don.
 Reply Leave a Reply to Michael Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.